wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 == Description ==

 Beyond what the name implies, the *jonradio Reveal Network Activated Plugins* plugin can display all Plugins that WordPress would normally hide:  WordPress only displays Network Activated and Must-Use plugins, as well as Drop-ins, on the **Installed Plugins** Network Admin panel; even there, they can be easily missed.
-Under the control of any Super Administrator, *jonradio Reveal Network Activated Plugins* allows Network Activated and Must-Use plugins, and Drop-ins, to be displayed on each site's **Installed Plugins** Admin panel, with *Network Activated*, *Must-Use Plugin* or "Drop-in" displayed below the plugin name where *Activate* or *Deactivate* is displayed for other plugins.
+Under the control of any Super Administrator, *jonradio Reveal Network Activated Plugins* allows Network Activated and Must-Use plugins, and Drop-ins, to be displayed on each site's **Installed Plugins** Admin panel, with "Network Activated", "Must-Use Plugin" or "Drop-in" displayed below the plugin name where "Activate" or "Deactivate" is displayed for other plugins.
 In addition, the plugin's Network Admin panel, available only to Super Administrators, shows which Plugins are activated on which Sites within the WordPress Network.

-In a WordPress Network, i.e. - a single WordPress installation that provides multiple sites ("Multi-site"), Plugins can be activated on individual sites or they can be **Network Activated**, which means they are activated on all sites.
+In a WordPress Network, i.e. - a single WordPress installation that provides multiple sites ("Multi-site"), Plugins can be activated on one or more individual sites or they can be **Network Activated**, which means they are activated on all sites.
 In addition, Must-Use plugins are automatially activated if present and Drop-ins are activated Network-wide by a Constant set in wp-config.php.
 Confusion can result because WordPress does not display any of these plugins on each site's **Installed Plugins** Admin panel, a confusion that this plugin hopes to eliminate.

 A warning Notice is displayed if this plugin is activated on a WordPress installation that is not (yet) a WordPress Network.